 There are only three ways to get to the castle after parking your car below in the village (for a modest fee, of course) – walking, horse drawn carriage or a shuttle bus.
-Walking would have taken up too much time as it’s about and hour all uphill.
+Walking would have taken up too much time as it’s about an hour all uphill.
 We opted for the shuttle bus which was also cost a modest fee.
 The shuttle bus drops you off near the castle and you walk the rest via a bridge which has awesome views of the side of the castle.

 The walk from the bus stop is through a forest, setting the fairy tale tone.

-The bridge itself, Marienbrucke, is metal and wooden planks.
+The bridge itself, Marienbrucke, is made of metal and wooden planks.
 It was pretty packed with tourists when we went across it and Bec freaked out every time the boards moved.
-Of course, you can see why in the following pictures that show the drop from the bridge and how crowded it can get. 🙂
+Of course, you can see why in the following pictures that show the drop from the bridge and how crowded it can get.

 However, the same as almost all our days in Europe, the fog gave way to a beautiful day and the shots of the castle were awesome.
 We opted not to do the tour inside, which is offered for a modest fee, but enjoyed taking photos on the outside of the castle that was the inspiration for Disneyland’s Sleeping Beauty Castle.